 Empowering artists and uniting community

-A nonprofit collective, Contracommon aims to empower emerging artists and while also providing a sense of community for the town of Bee Cave.
+A nonprofit collective, Contracommon aims to empower emerging artists, while also providing a sense of community for the town of Bee Cave.
 It is run by director Monica Bushong, who presents her work under the moniker MB and refers to herself as a visual composer and performance artist, along with executive director/artist Taylor Bailey.

 “We focus on people who traditionally haven’t been able to afford studio spaces, and we give them opportunities to display their work, make work in community and get to the next level of their career,” says Bushong.
 "The gallery is also available to rent, and you can propose your own exhibitions."